kubernetes/enhancements/keps/sig-instrumentation/2845-deprecate-klog-specific-flags-in-k8s-components/README.md

 - Go-runner project is well maintained and documented
 - Documentation on migrating off klog flags is publicly available
 - Kubernetes klog flags are marked as deprecated
-- Split stdout and stderr logs in Kubernetes components by default
+- Enable --logtostdout in Kubernetes components by default

 #### GA

-- Kubernetes klog flags are removed
+- Kubernetes klog specific flags are removed (including --logtostdout)

 ### Upgrade / Downgrade Strategy